Tools

 Both of these materials are guaranteed to make a difference in your cooking—but how do they compare?

-So, what’s the difference, and which should you choose?
+If you're in the same boat and choosing between the two, you may be asking: what’s the difference, and which should you choose?
 Or, are both skillets needed?
 It all depends on what you’ll be cooking, and how often.
 To make matters even more confusing, both can be excellent choices if made from high-quality materials.
 Here’s how to decide.

-Enameled cast iron is coated with a thin layer of enamel that creates a smooth, non-porous, non-reactive cooking surface.
-Unfinished cast iron does not have that protective coating, and requires regular seasoning to maintain its non stick properties.
-Both provide the versatility cast iron has become synonymous with, but enameled cast iron is typically easier to cook with and care for.
+Enameled cast iron is coated with a thin layer of enamel, or finely ground porcelain or glass that's fused to the surface, that creates a smooth, non-porous, non-reactive cooking surface.
+Unfinished cast iron does not have that protective coating, and requires regular seasoning to maintain its non stick properties, similarly to carbon steel.

 Advantages of Cast Iron Skillets